paul-bokelman/prs/README.md

 ## Project motivation

-I wanted a good and efficient todo application but I also wanted to mess with a micro-controller that I had laying around.
+I wanted a good and efficient todo application, but I also wanted to mess with a micro-controller that I had laying around.

 ## In Action